 After rinsing thoroughly, the dog must be towel-dried before being wrapped in a warm blanket.
-This process can take upwards of 30 minutes, so it’s essential to set aside enough time when planning to bathe a Shih Tzu.
+This process can take upwards of 30 minutes, so it’s essential to set aside enough time when planning to bathe a Shih, Tzu.

-Personally believe that bathing your Shih Tzu 2-3 times per week is the best way to maintain their health and wellbeing–striking a healthy balance between keeping them clean and not overbathing them.
+Personally believe that bathing your Shih Tzu 2-3 times per week is the best way to maintain their health and well-being–striking a healthy balance between keeping them clean and not overbathing them.

 On the other hand, if they are mostly indoors and don’t get very dirty, you can probably get away with bathing them every other week.

-It’s essential to use your best judgment and do what you feel is best for your Shih Tzu.
+Use your best judgment and do what you feel is best for your Shih Tzu.

 If you can’t wash your Shih Tzu as often as you’d like, you can do a few things to help keep them clean.